exaile/moodbar/README.md

 ## Testing

-Once Moodbar is built, you can run `meson test` inside the build directory to run some unit tests.
+You can run `meson test -v` inside the build directory to run some unit tests.
 The tests require the following:

 * Python 3